wazerstar/ReservedCpuSets/README.md

 - Verify whether the configuration is working as expected by assessing per-core usage while placing load on the CPU with a program such as [CpuStres](https://learn.microsoft.com/en-us/sysinternals/downloads/cpustres).
 The reserved cores should be underutilized compared to the unreserved cores

-- Adding support for Windows 21H1 involves applying the configuration on a per-boot basis.
+- The changes persist even after a reboot on Windows 10 21H2+ so no further steps are required.
+Adding support for earlier versions of Windows 10 involves applying the configuration on a per-boot basis.
 Place the binary somewhere safe and create a shortcut in ``shell:startup`` with the target below.
-This is not required for Windows 21H2+
+Once again, this is not required for Windows 10 21H2+

     ```
     C:\ReservedCpuSets\ReservedCpuSets.exe --load-cpusets